-Angie’s goal is to design spaces that matter, mark time, illustrate art and craft and dance lightly on the earth, all while supporting enjoyment of life.
-No detail, on any job, is too small to obsess about…and wonder if it is as beautiful as can be.
-She applies this same love of life to her family.
+Angie’s goal is to stir the soul by designing spaces that inspire, celebrate place, illustrate art/craft/story and dance lightly on the earth.
+All design decisions are choreographed for “the good life.”
+No detail, on any job, is too small to obsess about…and wonder if it is as evocative and functional as can be.
+She applies this same verve of life to her family, friends and growing household zoo.

 Master of Architecture, with honors, 2002